YuBlum/stark-lang/README.md

 ```

 The only operations possible with pointers are: `+`, `-`, `+=`, `-=`, `++` prefix and suffix, `--` prefix and suffix.

+Pointer's do not have bounds checking.
+It's not even possible because a pointer is just a pointer, no extra metadata.

 ### Pointer definition
 Differently from other variable types, pointers cannot be initialized to nothing.
 This is because pointers don't have a default value and must always point to memory: